behu-kea/dat20-classes/week-9/sessions.md

 ### User inputs the city - level 2

 Now instead of randomly assigning a user a city.
-The user fills that out in a form!
+The user fills that out in a `form`!
 So instead of generating the random city you now have to create a `form` with one `input` where the user can write a city.

 You can maybe add the form to an endpoint called `add-city`